How to Dissolve a Pennsylvania LLC

 Do you need a Department of Revenue clearance before the Pennsylvania Secretary of State will accept your dissolution?

 Yes.
-You must submit your Certificate of Dissolution of Limited Liability Company with a Tax Clearance Certificate from the Department of Revenue and from the Bureau of Employment Security of the Department of Labor & Industry.
+When you dissolve your LLC or corporation, you must include a Tax Clearance Certificate from the Department of Revenue and from the Bureau of Employment Security of the Department of Labor & Industry.

 In order to obtain the tax clearance certificate, an Application for Tax Clearance Certificate, Form REV-181 must be completed.
 Find the link below.